Raj1516/Movie_App/Readme.md

 Note 1 = frontend URL : http://localhost/3000
 Note 2 = backend URL : http://localhost/8085

+IMPORTANT = When the App is deployed you may come across some errors as shown in the 2 files "Example Error 1" and "Example Error 2".
+These error are because many functions in the code provided to us are 'Depricated.
+You can simply click the 'X' button (close button) and continue.
+For more info, please check these 2 files "Example Error 1" and "Example Error 2".

 ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- -----